How our Bliss Filters work

 The vibe

-It’s hard to pinpoint the one thing that makes Athens so attractive.
-It’s not just a museum or an olive tree or a local tavern; it’s a vibrant and contemporary city with a rich past.
-The three-acre pedestrian mall in the city’s historic center lies in the shadow of the Acropolis.
-Hadrian’s Arch; the theater of Dionysus, where works by Sophocles, Euripides, Aeschylus and Aristophanes were performed; and the new Acropolis Museum are just some of what you’ll see here.
+It’s hard to pinpoint the one thing that makes Athens so attractive as a vibrant, contemporary city with a rich past.
+The three-acre pedestrian mall in the city’s historic center, within eyesight of the lofty Acropolis, is on any visitor's must-see list.
+Hadrian’s Arch, the Acropolis Museum and the theater of Dionysus, where works by Sophocles, Euripides, Aeschylus and Aristophanes were performed, are also among the highlights for the millions of visitors who pass through each year.

 A stone relief at the Acropolis Museum in Athens: